-For radiative decay, we can obtain the prediction that when the initial spin parity $J^P = 1/2^-$, the branching ratio of radiative decay is about $\sim 1/1000$, and when the initial spin parity $J^P = 3/2^-$ or $5/2^-$, the branching ratio of radiative decay is about $\sim 2/10000$.

-For all three cases, $K^\ast \Lambda$, $K^\ast \Sigma$, and $\rho N$ final states are always included as the main decay channels and $K^\ast \Lambda$ final state always dominates in the decay behavior.
-However, the $K \Lambda$, $\pi N$, and $\pi \Delta$ final states exhibit notable differences for different $J^P$.
-The results we have obtained about the decay behavior will hopefully aid in the experimental discovery as well as identification of the existence of $N(2270)$.
+For all three cases, the $K^\ast \Lambda$ final state is always included as the main decay channel.
+Meanwhile, the $K\Sigma^*$ final state is also an outstanding one, although it is suppressed according to the partial wave analysis in the $J^P = 1/2^-$ case.
+These features strongly indicate that the decay pattern of the hadronic molecular states is inextricably linked to the decay pattern of its constituent hadrons.
+However, the $K \Sigma$, $K \Lambda$, $K\Sigma^\ast$ and $\pi \Delta$ final states exhibit notable differences for different $J^P$.
+The results we have obtained about the decay behavior will hopefully aid in the experimental discovery as well as the identification of the existence of $N(2270)$.